 - Optimized reimbursement from payor negotiations

-SE Healthcare recently partnered with the Society of Gastroenterology nurses and Associates as a part of the Infection Prevention Champions Program creating by SGNA.
+SE Healthcare recently partnered with the Society of Gastroenterology Nurses and Associates as a part of the Infection Prevention Champions Program created by SGNA.
 The goal of the program is for each Gastroenterology facility across the country to identify a champion who will then keep his or her peers up-to-date with the most current news, guidelines, and information about infection prevention.
 The champion will also promote adherence to best practices within their unit with the support of their administrative and clerical team.